neulab/ExplainaBoard/README.md

 ## Web-based Toolkit

-We have deployed ExplainaBoard as a [Web toolkit](http://explainaboard.nlpedia.ai/), which includes 9 NLP tasks, 40 datasets and 300 systems.
+We have deployed ExplainaBoard as a [Web toolkit](http://explainaboard.nlpedia.ai/), which includes 9 NLP tasks and will be more, 40 datasets and 300 systems.
 Detailed information is as follows.
 <img src="./fig/demo.gif" width="800" class="center">